Michigan Grotius Research Scholar Program

 MICHIGAN GROTIUS RESEARCH FELLOWSHIPS

-Applicants to the Law School's research scholar program may apply for Michigan Grotius Research Fellowships which are granted on a competitive basis.
+Applicants to the Law School's research scholar program may be eligible for very limited supplemental funding, which is granted on a competitive basis and considerate of need.
 Those interested in being considered for these Fellowships will be asked to complete a Fellowship application and submit it together with the application materials referenced in the section above.
 Michigan Grotius Research Fellowships are intended to assist with living expenses while in full-time residence.
 Most research scholars are supported by funds from other sources, such as Fulbright or sabbatical leave salary of their home university.
 Because of competition for Michigan Grotius Research Fellowships, applicants are encouraged to seek alternate sources of funding.

-The application deadline for the Michigan Grotius Research Scholar Program and for Michigan Grotius Research Fellowships is February 1 for visits proposed in the following summer, fall or winter terms.
+The application deadline for the Michigan Grotius Research Scholar Program and for Michigan Grotius Research Fellowships is February 1 for visits proposed in the following summer, fall, or winter terms.
 Applicants are encouraged to apply to multiple institutions as the selection process is competitive.
-Although applications are welcome at any time during the year, those who apply later than February 1 risk that available space and funding will already be committed.
+Although applications are welcome at any time during the year, those who apply later than February 1 risk that available space and funding already will be committed.

 Whenever possible, applications should be submitted electronically to the email address below.
-Otherwise they may be sent by mail or fax to the address below.
+Otherwise, they may be sent by mail or fax to the address below.
 Letters of recommendation may be sent by fax or email by the writer.